 While the price tag of their products was steeper than I wanted, I do have to say that I’m very pleased with their products.
 I used exclusively last year and continue to use this year as well.
 (You can see their products below.)

-I will say that I was not a fan of their water bottles (they leaked) so I replaced them with these from Thermos (where to buy).
-I also use these Thermos containers for when I’m packing warm/hot foods, which is much less common (where to buy).
+For water bottles, I really like these from Thermos (where to buy).
+I also use these Thermos containers for when I’m packing warm/hot foods, which is much less common. (where to buy)

 School lunch ideas video

 You can see all my lunch ideas in the video above, or scroll down to see all the photos.

 Special thanks to my friend Savanna, who shared (and snapped) some of her favorite school lunch ideas for this post! ❤